Provincial Nominee Program: OINP – by Adnan Kamal

 |Step 7: Accept the Notification of Interest and submit relevant documents.||Step 16: Request for Biometrics|

-For those who are familiar with the Express Entry process will notice that this is exactly the same process just with 3 additional steps.
+Those who are familiar with the Express Entry process will notice that this is exactly the same process just with 3 additional steps.
 The 3 steps in themselves don’t require or ask much from you as an applicant.
 Wondering how?
-Let me Explain.
+Let me explain.

-Step 6 from the table: To obtain the Notification of Interest (NOI) from Ontario, you do not need to do anything addittional.
+Step 6 from the table: To obtain the Notification of Interest (NOI) from Ontario, you do not need to do anything additional.
 It’s actually the province of Ontario that will scan the Express Entry pool and based on that round’s requirements applicants receive the NOI.
-The NOI is received in your IRCC account, you will need to visit the messages section to view the same.
+The NOI is received in your ICCRC account, you will need to visit the messages section to view the same.

 You must meet the minimum CRS scores set by Ontario.
 In 2019 the minimum CRS scores were 430+.
 But if you are unable to meet the minimum cut-off you will not receive an NOI.